 Brodnyan and Konen(53) attempted to verify Brown's mechanism by correlating the MFFT of a latex with its particle size, surface tension and polymer shear modulus.
-They found that the ability of a latex to form a film was
+They found that the ability of a latex to form a film was and the state of the state of the

-1 ... for ....
+1 ... for